delbato/pragmatic_script/README.md

 _A pragmatic scripting language_

 ### <i>!
 This is all very heavily WIP.
 Does not work properly yet !</i>
+### CURRENTLY SWITCHING FROM A STACK VM TO A REGISTER VM.
+NON-FUNCTIONAL ATM

 ## What is this?